ae-dschorsaanjo/jaki-pona/jaki_pona-en.md

 1. Number of syllables should remain the same.
 2. The letter *'r'* should become *'l'*, *'w'* or *'k'* (depending on pronunciation).
 3. Dental fricatives (*'th'*) becomes either `s` (when voiceless) or `t` (when voiced).
-4. Consonant clusted should either be split or reduced to a single consonant.
+4. Consonant clusters should either be split or reduced to a single consonant.
 5. Vowel clusters should become split into multiple syllables with added consonants.
 6. Transliterated names should not be the same as existing toki pona words or, in other words: toki pona words should not be used as names.